Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Types of surgical treatment

-If it is impossible to perform arterial switching immediately after birth, then a palliative operation is performed - a mini-invasive atrioseptostomy with a Rashkind balloon under echocardiographic or angiographic control, in which sufficient mixing of blood is achieved with a defect size in the oval fossa of 0.7-0.8 cm.
+If arterial switching cannot be performed immediately after birth, then a palliative operation is performed - mini-invasive atrioseptostomy with a Rashkind balloon under echocardiographic or angiographic control, in which sufficient blood mixing is achieved when the defect size in the area of the fossa ovale is 0.7-0.8 cm.

 The result of radical surgical treatment

-In recent years, in foreign cardiac surgical centers, early postoperative mortality ranges from 1.6 to 11-13% with D-TMS with an intact interventricular septum in the absence of other high-risk factors.
-The factors of increased risk of postoperative mortality are: additional defects in the structure of the heart, congenital coronary anomalies, prematurity or low body weight at the time of the operation, long time of cardiopulmonary bypass during the operation (>150 min).
-Coronary anomalies, such as the origin of all three coronary arteries from one sinus or the intramural course of the coronary arteries, especially burden the prognosis.
+IN recent years in foreign cardiac surgery centers, early postoperative mortality ranges from 1.6 to 11-13% with D-TMS with an intact interventricular septum in the absence of other factors high risk.
+Factors increased risk postoperative mortality are: additional defects in the structure of the heart, congenital coronary anomalies, prematurity or low body weight at the time of surgery, long-term cardiopulmonary bypass during surgery (>150 min).
+The prognosis is especially aggravated by coronary anomalies such as the origin of all three coronary arteries from one sinus or the intramural course of the coronary arteries.

 Postoperative follow-up

-Early experience with arterial switch surgery was accompanied in a number of cases by supravalvular pulmonary stenosis, the incidence of which decreased after the introduction of a pericardial patch to compensate for tissue deficiency after dissection of the sinuses of Valsalva in the neopulmonary artery.
+Early experience with arterial switch surgery was accompanied in some cases by supravalvular pulmonary artery stenosis, the incidence of which decreased after the introduction of a pericardial patch to fill tissue deficiency after dissection of the sinuses of Valsalva in the nonpulmonary artery.

-Myocardial ischemia due to coronary insufficiency remains the most common cause of postoperative mortality, but in recent years it has become less common as myocardial protection techniques and coronary repositioning have advanced.
+Myocardial ischemia due to coronary insufficiency remains the most common cause of postoperative mortality, but in recent years it has become less common with the development of techniques for protecting the myocardium and relocating coronary arteries.

-The most common cause of reoperation after arterial switching is pulmonary artery stenosis, which can occur with a frequency of 7 to 21%.
-It is formed for various reasons, but most often due to inadequate growth of the pulmonary trunk, when the stenosis is localized in the region of the suture, the pancreas.
-Sometimes there is neoaortic regurgitation (5-10%), which is mild and does not progress.
-Postoperative complications are more likely to occur after intra-atrial switch operations; these include atrial arrhythmias, ventricular dysfunction, and obstruction of artifactual atrial messages.
+Most common cause reoperations after arterial switch is pulmonary stenosis, which can occur with an incidence of 7 to 21%.
+It is formed for various reasons, but most often due to inadequate growth of the pulmonary trunk, when the stenosis is localized in the suture area of the pancreas.
+Sometimes neoaortic regurgitation is observed (5-10%), which is mild and does not progress.
+Postoperative complications occur more often after intraatrial switch operations; these include atrial arrhythmias, ventricular dysfunction, and artificial atrial communication obstruction.

 CATEGORIES